dpck/src/README.md

 ## `async Compile(`<br/>&nbsp;&nbsp;`options: CompileConfig,`<br/>&nbsp;&nbsp;`runOptions: RunConfig,`<br/>&nbsp;&nbsp;`compilerArgs?: Array,`<br/>`): void`

 Compiles a _Node.JS_ package into a single executable (with the `+x` addition).
+Performs regex-based static analysis of the whole of the dependency tree to construct the list of JS files.
+If any of the files use `require`, adds the `--process_common_js_modules` flag.
+The actual logic that makes compilation of _Node.JS_ packages possible is:

+- Scan the source code and dependency to find out what internal Node.JS modules are used, and creates the output wrapper with `require` calls to require those built-in modules, e.g., `const path = require('path')`.
+- Add appropriate [externs](https://github.com/dpck/externs) for the internal modules.
+- To make Closure resolve internal imports like `import { join } from 'path'` instead of throwing an error, mock the built-ins in `node_modules` folder.
+The mocks will reference the variable from the output wrapper generated in step 1:
+    ```js
+    // node_modules/path/index.js
+    export default path
+    export * from path
+    ```

 The last argument, `compilerArgs` can come from the `getOptions` method.
 The output property should come from `getOutput` method to enable saving to directories without specifying the output filename (_GCC_ will do it automatically, but we need to write source maps and set `+x`).

 __<a name="type-compileconfig">`CompileConfig`</a>__: Options for the Node.JS package compiler.